 The School determines if an arrangement is a lease at inception.
 The School is a lessee for buildings and various equipment.
-The School recognizes a lease liability and an intangible right-to-use (ROU) assets in the government-wide financial statements based on the criteria dictated in GASB Statement No. 87, Leases.
+The School recognizes a lease liability and an intangible right-to-use (ROU) lease assets, net in the government-wide financial statements based on the criteria dictated in GASB Statement No. 87, Leases (GASB 87).

 At the commencement of a lease, the School initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease liabilities are reported with the long-term obligations on the statement of net position.
+The lease liabilities are reported with the long-term obligations on the statement of net position (see Note 6).